-Now accepting students for winter ensemble sessions!
-Classes begin January 4th.
+Now accepting students for Spring ensemble sessions!
+Classes begin April 2nd.
+Some spaces still available for Winter Term.
 Call 503-522-9191 for more information.

 Join a band coached by Cole Robinson

 Learn a Breadth of Music

 - Classic & Modern Rock, Jazz, Blues, & Fusion

 - Many of Cole's students have performed Herbie Hancock, Led Zeppelin, Pharell, and Jimi Hendrix in the same performance

 - Participate in a performance on March 20th

 - The course is built based on the needs and interest of each student

 - Students are guided toward diverse types of knowledge